 These 10 tools are a great fit for building a small business website on a budget.

 If you’re looking for a host with a large (very large) array of design templates, then Wix might be the small business website builder for you.

-Wix offers hundreds and hundreds free design templates that work for just about any type of business.
+Wix offers hundreds of free design templates that work for just about any type of business.
 Sort through their templates by category: business, photography, videography, restaurants and food, design, and so on.

-Wix offers hundreds of templates, unlimited pages, and web hosting for free.
-But they also offer premium subscription levels, with the eCommerce (best for small business) and Unlimited (best for entrepreneurs and freelancer) at $8.50 per month and $7 per month respectively.
+Pricing: Wix offers hundreds of templates, unlimited pages, and web hosting for free.
+But they also offer premium subscription levels specifically for businesses:

 Squarespace is a small business website builder largely known as a service for creative industries and ecommerce companies.
 However, Squarespace still has something to offer for most small businesses.